 I was surprised to see the game uses a 24-bit number for experience points and gold.

 It takes a while to watch the characters gain levels after the first post-hacking battle.
 They max out somewhere below 10,000,000 EP.
 Perhaps this incredibly high limit was put in place as an easy way to avoid overflow problems.
 The game conveniently includes an auto-battle feature, which is a little ahead of its time.
 This makes the swarms of enemies much more manageable.
 This feature is sparsely used in future games.
 In some ways it's unnecessary because in later games it is very easy to avoid battles.
-Auto-battle is only useful if you feel like grinding against weak enemies in them.
+Auto-battle is only useful if you feel like grinding against weak enemies.

 At this point 3 out of 5 playable characters have joined the party, with a 4th who's been met and a 5th soon to appear.